PredictivePhylogeography-SSB2018/PredictivePhylogeography-SSB2018.github.io/index.md

 ---
 ## [About](index.md) / [Schedule](./Schedule.html) / [Contact](./Contact.html) / [Tutorials](./Tutorials.html)

-The goal of this workshop is to present examples for how to use random forest to make phylogeographic and conservation status predictions.
+The goal of this workshop is to present examples for how to use random forest when making phylogeographic and conservation status predictions.

 * * *